mstill3/spark-for-dummies/Everything.md

 # PySpark 2.x Notes

 ## Transformations vs Actions

+Narrow transformations are the result of map, filter and such that is from the data from a single partition only, i.e. it is self-sustained.

-Narrow transformation – In Narrow transformation, all the elements that are required to compute the records in single partition live in the single partition of parent RDD.
-A limited subset of partition is used to calculate the result.
-Narrow transformations are the result of map(), filter().
+An output RDD has partitions with records that originate from a single partition in the parent RDD.
+Only a limited subset of partitions used to calculate the result.

+Spark groups narrow transformations as a stage which is called pipelining.

-Wide transformation – In wide transformation, all the elements that are required to compute the records in the single partition may live in many partitions of parent RDD.
-The partition may live in many partitions of parent RDD.
-Wide transformations are the result of groupbyKey() and reducebyKey().
+Wide transformations are the result of groupByKey and reduceByKey.
+The data required to compute the records in a single partition may reside in many partitions of the parent RDD.
+Note
+	Wide transformations are also called shuffle transformations as they may or may not depend on a shuffle.

+All of the tuples with the same key must end up in the same partition, processed by the same task.
+To satisfy these operations, Spark must execute RDD shuffle, which transfers data across cluster and results in a new stage with a new set of partitions.

+Optimzations done in the action, for improving the plan for all the transformations

 #### Other